Build log: Digi stilts

 Stainless steel corners were mounted on top of the 2040 profiles near my ankles, by drilling and tapping two holes through the profile and the corners to match up the width of my ankle.

-The photo shows the old setup, where I bent the braces around the profile and then bolted them down, but these aren’t strong enough to support the shin without bending.
+The photo shows the old setup, where I bent galvanized corners around the profile and then bolted them down, but these will warp.

 Steel corners were added to provide a pivot point around the ankle

-I added 250mm long 5mm thick aluminum slats.
-I had to cut these to size by hand and I bought 1 meter.
+I added 250mm long 20x5mm thick aluminum slats.
+I had to cut these to size by hand and I bought 1 meter to make 4.

 Note: I would have picked a little longer (~300mm) to provide more support further up the leg, especially if you’re a taller person.

-I drilled both ends using M5 drill (no need to tap them) and mounted them to my steel corners with my M5 bolts and locknuts to prevent the nuts from falling off.
-Some washers were placed inbetween so it rotates easily.
+I drilled both ends using M5 drill and mounted them to my steel corners with my M5 bolts and locknuts to prevent the nuts from falling off.
+Some washers were placed in-between so it rotates easily.

 I drilled two holes for my bungee cord on the core 2040 profiles, and looped the bungee cord through the end, ziptied it in the middle.
 The ends of the bungee cord were then looped around the bolt to the top of the aluminum slats, tightening the loop again with a ziptie.